bridrod/Nagios/check-dell-warranty-README.md

 ## Troubleshooting

-Use the Verbose option to print STag found and extra info
+Use the Verbose option to print extra info including the Service Tag